lackhove/lackhove.github.io/content/blog/restic-kit/index.md

 ## Building my own orchestration, with blackjack and golang

 It seems like, despite restics large community, none of the existing solution meets my requirements, so i decided to once again, run my own.
 I first contemplated building a suite of restic helpers for email-notification, summary generation etc. that i could integrate with resticprofiles but soon realized that with this approach i would end up programming in YAML, wich is awful.
 Instead, i wanted a simple language that has great support for handling environment variables, serial execution of external applications and handling their outputs and exit codes.
-This sounds just like the vererable Bash!
+So in short: good old Bash!

 The setup i finally settled on is published on github as [restic-kit](https://github.com/lackhove/restic-kit).
 At its core, restic-kit is configured via a dead simple shell script that comprises multiple restic calls like this